liamdln/weather-app/README.md

 # weather-app

-Displays weather in a given city, build using the Vue.js framework.
+Displays weather in a given city, built using the Vue.js framework.

 ## Running Locally